Aaron Newcomer -

 Jean Samuel Pauly, Henri Roux, and Successors by Georg Priestel

-This book is an excellent source examining the company of Jean Samuel Pauly and his successors.
-It dives into the earliest documents and patents surrounding this revolutionary improvement in firearms design.
+This book is an important source examining the company of Jean Samuel Pauly and his successors.
+It collects and analyzes many of the earliest documents and patents surrounding this revolutionary step in firearms design, making it one of the few substantial modern works devoted to the subject.

 Continue reading